|

 Akanksha Saran

-I am a Postdoctoral Researcher in the Reinforcement Learning Group
+I am a Research Scientist in the Reinforcement Learning Group

 related to human-interactive machine learning and sequential decision making.